1968 Houston Astros season: MLB All-Star Game at the Astrodome

 Mickey Mantle.
-In the sixth inning, Staub popoed out to third base as a pinch hitter for Denny McLain.
+In the sixth inning, Staub popped out to third base as a pinch hitter for Denny McLain.
 In the eighth inning, Mantle pinch hit in what would be his final All-Star Game appearance and struck out against Tom Seaver.

-July
+Don Wilson's 18-strikeout game

-Right-hander Don Wilson fanned 18 Cincinnati Reds on July 14 to establish the Houston Astros club record for one game, during the second game of a doubleheader at Crosley Field.
-Houston won, 6-1.
+Right-hander Don Wilson fanned 18 Cincinnati Reds on July 14 to establish the Houston Astros club record for one game, and, at the time, equaled the major league record.
+The historic outing transpired during the second game of a doubleheader at Crosley Field, in which Houston won, 6–1.